Petrova Gora

-Petrova Gora (Peter's Hill) is a hill range in the Kordun region of central Croatia.
+Petrova Gora (Peter's Hill) is a mountain in the Kordun region of central Croatia.
 It is administratively part of the Karlovac County and the Sisak-Moslavina County.
 It extends northeast-southwest, some 25 kilometers along the border with Bosnia and Herzegovina.

 Etymology

 In the past, the mountain was called as Slatska Gora until 1445, and only from 1536 as Petrova Gora.
 The latter name was in honor of the Croatian King Petar Snačić who died in the Battle of Gvozd Mountain.
-The traditional Croatian historiography erroneously identified the Gvozd Mountain with Petrova Gora, as the more probable location of the battle was in the Kapela mountain pass of central Croatia.
+The traditional Croatian historiography erroneously identified the Gvozd Mountain with Petrova Gora, as the more probable location of the battle was in the Mala Kapela mountain pass of central Croatia.

 Geology

 It is an old geological formation, which means that it is relatively rich in water and especially in forest vegetation.
 This also implies a certain mountaineering restraint because it lacks broad visibility, but there is also a large identification of reliefs with numerous significant reefs and deep ravines enriched with numerous streams.
 It composed of Paleozoic and Mesozoic rocks.